 - Enhanced close and middle vision compared to other trifocals, thanks to an intermediate focal point of 60 cm

 - Easier reading without the need for reading glasses — with other trifocal brands, reading may be more difficult due to focus on intermediate vision.
 PanOptix allows for sharp middle and close vision

-Only a complete evaluation by an eye surgeon can determine if you are a candidate for cataract surgery, and what IOL is best suited for your eyes and lifestyle.
+Only a complete evaluation by an eye surgeon can determine if you are a candidate for cataract surgery, and which IOL is best suited for your eyes and lifestyle.

 Generally speaking, trifocal IOLs are best for patients who work on computers but still want to be able to read and enjoy other hobbies that require close focus.
-Since Alcon’s PanOptix Trifocal IOL is considered a premium IOL, it is not usually covered by Medicare or insurance.
+Since Alcon’s PanOptix Trifocal IOL is considered a “premium IOL”, there is an additional fee that is not usually covered by Medicare or insurance.
 Let the surgeons of Chicago Cornea Consultants share this exciting development in cataract solutions with you!